xiang1103/KD-Language-Transfer/README.md

 - [ ] Student Model search
 - [ ] Teacher Model search
+- [ ] Find suitable datasets
+- [ ] Define drug editing tasks
+- [ ] Train the student model to be good at the specific drug editing tasks
+- [ ] Use knowledge distillation to improve model language abilities
+- [ ] Testing with other models with metrics
 ### References
 - Look at Knowledge Distillation Papers (DDK, MiniLLM ...) to know the training techniques for knowledge distillation (loss function, training loader ...)
 - Look at different drug editing paper (RL Guider, ChemReasoner) to decide how to train a successful base student model